A friend asked:

 - The Son is the only-begotten of the Father;

 - The Spirit proceeds from the Father;

 - The Father begot the Son and breathed the Spirit [breath and spirit are the same word in Greek, Latin, Hebrew.) .

 In confessing this, the Church distinguishes the Persons of the Trinity: the Father, the Son, and the Spirit are not interchangeable.
 They each have personal characteristics not shared by the other two, because they are consubstantial (homoousios, one in essence) but not one person.
 When St John writes that “God is love” (1 Jn 4:16) he shows that the divine Persons eternally have relationship among themselves, which could not be the case if the Godhead were one person.
 (This emphasis comes around again every time the Modalism/“Jesus Only” heresy pops back up.)

 This distinction also protects the dogma that the three divine Persons are co-equal because they are of the same essence.
 The Son is of the Father; the Spirit is also of the Father.
-But contra the filioque, as the Son needs only the Father as his origin, the Spirit does not differ in needing two divine Persons as his origin — and the Father is not diminished by needing another Person’s help to breathe the Spirit.
+But contra the filioque, just as the Son needs only the Father as his origin, so the Spirit does not differ by needing two divine Persons as his origin — and the Father is not diminished by needing another Person's help to breathe the Spirit.
 In this vein, Saint Photios (†893), Patriarch of Constantinople, wrote an exhaustive rebuttal of the filioque.